CMSgov/bluebutton-site-static/_pages/developers.md

 **Step 1:** [Join the Developer Sandbox](https://sandbox.bluebutton.cms.gov/v1/accounts/create) and register a sample application

-Click "Application Registration" to register a new sample application and get a Client ID and Secret
+Click "Add an Application" to register a new sample application and get a Client ID and Secret

 **Step 2:** Generate a sample token